nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

+**Q**: Why am I not seeing some properties and buyers in my property and buyer lists?
+**A**: You might be looking at a filtered portion of the database.
+This is because you previously executed a [Filter Command](#filter-commands).
+To view all buyers and properties again, use the [List Commands](#list-commands)

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Cobb home folder.